 Documents to download

-In November 2020, the Government announced aid spending would fall from 0.7% to 0.5% of Gross National Income (GNI) as a “temporary measure,” in response to the Covid-19 pandemic’s effects on the UK’s public finances and economy.
-It is not planned to return to 0.7% until at least after 2027/28.
+In 2020 the government announced aid spending would fall from 0.7% to 0.5% of gross national income (GNI) as a “temporary measure”, in response to the Covid-19 pandemic’s effects on the UK’s public finances and economy.
+It is now not expected to return to 0.7% until after 2029 at the earliest.

-This research briefing sets out the effects of a reduced aid budget on the UK’s aid spending from 2020 to 2022, ongoing pressures on the budget, and plans for aid spending by the Foreign, Commonwealth and Development Office (FCDO) from 2023.
+This research briefing sets out the effects of spending pressures and changes on the UK’s aid spending from 2020 to 2023, and plans for future aid spending by the Foreign, Commonwealth and Development Office (FCDO) from 2024.

 What are the priorities for UK aid spending?

-While the FCDO said its equalities assessments found programmes targeting those with protected characteristics were no more likely to be reduced than other programmes, a leaked report to the International Development Committee (IDC), drafted in March 2021, suggested there would be reductions in programmes targeted at women, girls, and those with disabilities.
+In 2021 the FCDO said its equalities assessments found programmes targeting those with protected characteristics were no more likely to be reduced than others.
+However, a leaked report to the International Development Committee (IDC), drafted in March 2021, suggested there would be reductions in programmes targeted at women, girls, and those with disabilities.

-The National Audit Office (NAO) also found that all seven priority areas for spending in 2021/22 apart from climate change saw a reduction in spending in 2021/22.
-In May 2022, the NAO judged it “too early” to assess the impact of spending changes on long-term value for money.
+The National Audit Office (NAO) also found that all seven priority areas for spending in 2021/22, apart from climate change, saw a reduction in spending in 2021/22.
+In 2022, the NAO judged it “too early” to assess the impact of spending changes on long-term value for money.
+In 2024, the Commons International Development Committee launched an inquiry into the topic.

 Ongoing pressures on the overseas aid budget

-The fall in bilateral aid is to enable the UK to meet its commitments to multilateral institutions as well as a response to rising Home Office aid spending.
-The International Development Minister, Andrew Mitchell, has acknowledged bilateral spending took an “enormous hit” in 2023/24 to meet the UK’s multilateral commitments.
-The Government has also established an FCDO-Treasury committee to improve its oversight of aid spending.
+Bilateral aid fell substantially in 2023/24 before the rise in 2024/25.
+This fall was in order allow the UK to meet its commitments to multilateral institutions and meet rising Home Office aid spending on refugees in the UK.
+In 2023 the then International Development Minister, Andrew Mitchell, acknowledged bilateral spending took an “enormous hit” in 2023/24 to meet the UK’s multilateral commitments.

 Update log